Signs of Stroke

 Carotid Angioplasty and Stenting

-Carotid angioplasty and stenting (CAS) may be used as an alternative to carotid endarterectomy for some patients.
+Carotid angioplasty and stenting (CAS) may be used as an alternative to carotid endarterectomy for some people.
 It is based on the same principles as angiography done for heart disease.

 This procedure carries a risk for an embolic stroke and other complications.
-It is often used in hospitals as an alternative procedure for patients who cannot undergo endarterectomy, especially for patients with severe stenosis (blockage greater than 70%) and high surgical risk.
+It is often used in hospitals as an alternative procedure for people who cannot undergo endarterectomy, especially for people with severe stenosis (blockage greater than 70%) and high surgical risk.